Chairman of the Board

 Mike Moore graduated from Oklahoma State University with Bachelor of Science degree in Forest Management in 1977.

 Upon graduation, he began working with Columbia Helicopters.
 He worked in the rigging for several years before becoming a Project Manager from 1979 to 1981.

 He became a Forester in 1982, where he worked until 1987.
-He was promoted to Logging Superintendent in 1988, and worked in that position until 2009 when he was promoted to Director of Forestry.
+He was promoted to Logging Superintendent in 1988, and worked in that position until 2009 when he was promoted to Director of Domestic Operations.

 Director of Business Development